mosn/holmes/readme.md

 This is a cgo block example, massive cgo blocking will cause many threads created.

-After warming up, curl http://localhost:10003/leak, then the thread profile and goroutine profile will be dump to dumpPath:
+After warming up, curl http://localhost:10003/leak, then the thread profile and goroutine profile will be dumped to dumpPath:

 ```
 [2020-11-10 19:49:52.145][Holmes] pprof thread, config_min : 10, config_diff : 25, config_abs : 100,  previous : [8 8 8 8 8 8 8 8 8 1013], current : 1013